thezhe/cppConfigs/README.md

 # cppConfigs
-My C++ configuration files for making a giga-linter/formatter.
+My opinionated C++ configuration files -- includes configs for making a giga-linter/formatter and lldb debugging.
+May not be suitable for everyone.

+# TODO
+CMake naming conventions.
+Switch to GCC?
+Changelog.
+Doxygen.